OSHA recently made changes to its amputation program in an effort to increase workplace safety entirely.

-Workers’ compensation benefits are generally available to those who suffer a variety of on-the-job injuries, including amputations.
+Workers’ compensation benefits are generally available to those who suffer a variety of on-the-job injuries, even including amputations.
 Amputation injuries can range from the loss of a limb to the loss of a fingertip.
-These injuries can occur in a number of workplaces including construction sites, retail and commercial bakeries, sawmills, printing, and jobs within the auto industry.
+These injuries can and do occur in a number of workplaces including construction sites, retail and commercial bakeries, sawmills, printing, and jobs within the auto industry.

-A wide range of regulations are put in place by the United States Department of Labor’s Occupational Safety and Health Administration (OSHA) to reduce the risk of these accidents.
+A wide range of regulations has been put in place by the United States Department of Labor’s Occupational Safety and Health Administration (OSHA) to reduce the risk of these accidents.
 OSHA recently updated these regulations in an attempt to increase the safety of the workplace.
 Changes were specifically made to the National Emphasis Program on Amputations (NEP).

-OSHA’s efforts to decrease amputation injuries
+Occupational Safety Health Administration’s efforts to decrease amputation injuries

-NEP is a program that focuses specifically on workplaces with machinery and equipment that cause or could cause amputations as well as workplaces that have reported amputation accidents in the past.
+National Emphasis Program is a program that focuses specifically on workplaces with machinery and equipment that cause or could cause amputations as well as workplaces that have reported amputation accidents in the past.
 This program was put together in an effort to use the federal agency’s inspection resources more efficiently by targeting high risk workplaces.

 These precautions include removing the risk of exposure to unguarded or poorly guarded machinery and equipment during the workday.
 Such exposure can occur as a normal course of the workday as well as during servicing and maintenance of these machines.
 The directive calls for inspections that focus on dangers present while “clearing jams; cleaning, oiling or greasing machines or machine pans; and locking out machinery to prevent accidental start-up.”